 Jack Linville has been instrumental in developing the firm as a national practice.
 Over the past 30+ years Linville has acquired a national reputation as an urban planner with particular expertise in innovative land use solutions to complex urban problems.
 Previously, he held the dual position as Director of Land Use and Land Planning Research at the Rice Center for Community Design and Associate Professor of Architecture and Planning at Rice University.
 During that time, he led the planning and design team on over two dozen innovative urban research projects, including the overall transportation plan that led to the creation of Houston's Metropolitan Transit Authority (METRO).
 Subsequently, he served as a Board Member and Chairman of the Futures Committee of METRO, where he was responsible for developing the transit authority's comprehensive transportation plan.
 During the 1970s, Linville served as deputy executive director and director of research for the American Institute of Planners, the national professional organization for urban planners.

 Skilled in leading technically complex projects, Paul has served as Principal and Senior Project Architect for many of PGAL’s most prominent assignments.
 His experience includes a wide range of project types including higher education, municipal and justice facilities, data centers, retail, office buildings and parking garages.
-He played a key role in the design of the Houston Branch of the Federal Reserve Bank, The University of Houston- Downtown Shea Street College of Business Building, the Fort Bend County Justice Center, the City of League City Public Safety Building, and the City of Baytown’s City Hall Expansion, EMS Station and 9-1-1 Communications and Information Services Data Center.
-Current projects include the renovation of the University of Houston Basketball Arena, newly named the Fertitta Center, parking garages for Houston Methodist Hospital, and an addition to the Fort Bend County Justice Center.
+He played a key role in the design of the Houston Branch of the Federal Reserve Bank, The University of Houston- Downtown Shea Street College of Business Building, the Fort Bend County Justice Center, the City of League City Public Safety Building, and the City of Baytown’s City Hall Expansion, EMS Station and 9-1-1 Communications and Information Services Data Center, University of Houston Fertitta Center Renovation, parking garages for Houston Methodist Hospital, and an addition to the Fort Bend County Justice Center.
 He has also performed needs assessments and facility master plan services for the City of Baytown’s Police Station, City of Rosenberg, and City of Richmond.

 Paul earned a bachelor’s degree in architecture from the University of Michigan and a master’s degree in architecture from Rice University.
 He is a member of the American Institute of Architects, Texas Society of Architects, and Rice Design Alliance.